 So why the fighting words (beyond the reasons above)?

-Video is a better way to communicate with people.
-Our brains process video 60,000 times faster than text.
-This makes it easier for people to quickly take in your message (for marketing purposes or otherwise).
+Video is a better way to communicate with people. @videobrewery Click To Tweet This makes it easier for people to quickly take in your message (for marketing purposes or otherwise).
 In addition, our brains are wired to keep that information longer.

 Luckily, our potential customers are helping us out on this front.
 They are aware of video more.
 In fact, 79% would rather watch a video than reading text to learn about a product.
 You can take advantage of this on your homepage with an explainer video.